 AnthropoScene III : Hellisheiði; or, the post-modern Prometheus

 At COP21 in Paris, December 2015, the world’s leaders stated their “aspiration" to limit global warming to an upper limit of 1.5ºC this century.
-On the planet's present trajectory of greenhouse gas emissions there is no way to achieve this without what is termed geoengineering: using technology that does not yet exist to “engineer" the climate.
+On the planet's present trajectory of greenhouse gas emissions there is no way to achieve this without what is termed geoengineering: using technology — most of it unproven — to “engineer" the climate.

-Carbon capture and storage (CCS) is arguably the most benign of these technologies, however it has previously proven both difficult and expensive.
+Carbon capture and storage (CCS) is arguably the most benign of these technologies.
+But despite being politically attractive it has proven both difficult and expensive.
 Furthermore, all forms of climate engineering potentially come with what ethical philosophers such as Clive Hamilton term “moral hazards”.

-Hellisheði in Iceland is the other-worldly site of the CarbFix2 & Climeworks projects.
-Since October 2017 this test site has been "carbon scrubbing" directly from the surrounding air, mixing the captured CO₂ with water, and injecting it via these domed wells into basalt rock formations surrounding Hengill, an active volcano, where it mineralises: carbon sequestered as Anthropic rock.
+Hellisheiði in Iceland is the other-worldly site of the CarbFix2 & Climeworks projects.
+Since October 2017 this test site has been "carbon scrubbing" directly from the surrounding air, mixing the captured CO₂ with water, and injecting it via domed wells into basalt rock formations surrounding Hengill, an active volcano, where it mineralises: anthropogenic carbon sequestered as anthropic rock.